highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 import { InvestmentsConnector } from '@highcharts/connectors-morningstar/dws';
 ```

 One difference to keep in mind as you read on.
-The `HighchartsConnectors.MorningstarDWS` namespace used throughout this tutorial comes from the UMD bundle; the ES module exports its connectors directly, so in an app project you write `new InvestmentsConnector({ ... })` rather than going through a global.
+The `<script>` tag exposes everything on the global `HighchartsConnectors` object, which is why this tutorial writes `new HighchartsConnectors.MorningstarDWS.InvestmentsConnector({ ... })`.
+An ES module sets no such global, so there you write `new InvestmentsConnector({ ... })` with whatever you imported.
+Everything else is the same.
+See [Installation](https://www.highcharts.com/docs/getting-started/installation) for more on the two loading methods.

 ### Step 2: Configure the Investment Details Connector

 Now create `demo.js`.
 Because loading data is asynchronous, we will build the chart inside an `async` function and call it at the end of the file.
-The `InvestmentsConnector` describes a single security, and you choose what you want to know about it by naming one or more **converters**:
+The `InvestmentsConnector` describes a single security, and you choose what you want to know about it by naming one or more of available **converters**:

 ```js
 async function createChart () {